A 5-step guide to starting your own travel blog in less than 30 minutes

-One question I get asked often is how do I start a travel blog?
+As a travel blogger one question I often get asked is how do I start a travel blog?

-To answer this question I’ve put together a quick-start guide to starting a travel blog.
-This guide should get you online in less than 30 minutes.
-From there it’s up to you how much time you put into your blog; from a once a week hobby to a full time job.
+Following these steps will get you online in less than half an hour.
+From there it’s up to you how much time you put into your blog; from a once a week hobby to a full time business.

 Step 1: Choose a name for your travel blog